4jaykay/waste_nyc/README.md

 # waste_nyc

-This is some of the data for [my project](https://juliekerisel.wixsite.com/jkrsl/nyc-waste) on waste and waste diversion in NYC from 2019 and 2021.
+This is some of the data I used for [my project](https://juliekerisel.wixsite.com/jkrsl/nyc-waste) on waste and waste diversion in NYC from 2019 and 2021.

 The .xlsx file includes:
  * a data dictionary,